 I’m a Certified Caregiving Consultant and Life Coach.
-When I’m not helping others find their way through the challenges caregiving can throw at them, I’m hanging with my wife, Karin, our great nephew, and my mom (Once a caregiver, always a caregiver… what can I say?)
+When I’m not helping others find their way through the challenges caregiving can throw at them, I’m hanging with my wife, Karin, our great nephew who we are fostering and hope to adopt one day.

 01. A Career in the Disability Field